 Without a river keeper we are finding new ways of fighting poaching and are looking for volunteers who might wish to join the Angling Trust’s Voluntary Bailiff Service.

 We will continue to cooperate with YERT, the other land owners, the EA and the police to minimise all forms of poaching.

 This ban prevents ALL fishing from the County Road Bridge at Ruswarp down to Whitby Harbour.
 We believe it is a good thing as there were problems with people snatching salmon and sea trout in this area.

 • Net limitation order

-This order limits the number of nets deployed off our coast, the dates they can fish and the catches they can make.
-The order is due for renegotiation in 2017.
+This order limits the number of nets deployed off our coast, the dates they can fish and the catches they can make. the position of nets is being considered in an EA consultation in late 2017 and we have made our views known.
 Coastal fisheries are a big issue for salmon and sea trout.
 In 2013, the EA reported the following catches: